 Dr. Fengyan Li received her BS and MS degrees in Computational Mathematics from Peking University in 1997 and 2000, respectively, and her PhD degree in Applied Mathematics from Brown University in 2004.
 Before she joined RPI in 2006, she held a postdoc position at University of South Carolina.

 Dr. Li's research interests and activities are mainly in Numerical Analysis and Scientific Computing.
 Her research focuses on the design and analysis of robust and highly accurate computational methods, especially discontinuous Galerkin finite element methods, with applications such as in wave propagation, fluid dynamics, rarefied gas dynamics, plasma physics, astrophysics, and nonlinear optics.
 Dr. Li received a Stella Dafermos Award at Brown University in 2004, and was a recipient of Alfred P. Sloan Research Fellowship in 2008.
 In 2009, she was granted an NSF-CAREER award for her research in high order methods and their applications.
-Dr. Li is currently serving on the editorial board of SIAM Journal of Numerical Computing and Applied Mathematics and Mechanics (English Edition)
+Dr. Li. was a plenary speaker at the 2015 Annual Meeting of Computational Mathematics in China (Guangzhou, China) and at the International Conference on Spectral and High Order Methods (ICOSAHOM, London, UK) in 2018.
+Currently, Dr. Li is serving on the editorial board of SIAM Journal of Numerical Computing, Applied Mathematics and Mechanics (English Edition), SIAM Journal on Numerical Analysis, and CSIAM Transaction on Applied Mathematics.

 Dr. Li has been actively involved in Association for Women in Mathematics (AWM) and Women in Numerical Analysis and Scientific Computing (WINASC) Research Network.
 In 2015, she co-organized a mini-symposium and served as a career panelist at the 8th International Congress on Industrial and Applied Mathematics (ICIAM) in Beijing (China), she was also an invited speaker at the workshop “Women in Applied Maths & Soft Matter Physics" in Mainz (Germany); She has been serving as a mentor through AWM Mentor Network since 2011, and as a faculty advisor of the AWM Student Chapter at RPI since 2016.
 Dr. Li is currently a member of the Steering Commitee of WINASc.

 Ph.D. in Applied Mathematics, Brown University, 2004